-As at As at

-Particulars 31 March 2022 31 March 2021
+Particulars As at 31 March 2022 As at 31 March 2021

 a) Interest-bearing loans and borrowings:

 Floating rate borrowings 3,758 4,369

-Fixed rate borrowings 1.745 2.864
+Fixed rate borrowings 1,745 2,864

 The fair values of the Company's interest-bearing borrowings and loans are determined under amortised cost method using discount rate that reflects the issuer's borrowing rate as at the end of the reporting period.
 These rates are considered to reflect the market rate of interest and hence the carrying value are considered to be at fair value.